Derw

 In-browser tests

 When working with html, you may find yourself needing to test a repeated set of actions in the browser - and ensuring the correct data shows up.
-This can be done via html-test package.
+This can be done via package.
 It provides both a html element you can embed for results, and a console output.
 It is currently a work in progress, but if you're curious you can try it out.

 console output